 Litterman, known as a groundbreaking figure in the field of risk management, serves as chairman of the Risk Committee of Kepos Capital, a globally focused asset management firm.
 He joined Kepos Capital in 2010.

 Litterman retired from Goldman Sachs & Co. on December 31, 2009, after a 23-year career in research, risk management, investments, and thought leadership roles.
 At retirement, he was chairman of the Quantitative Investment Strategies Group of Goldman Sachs Asset Management.
-Prior to moving to the investment management division, Litterman was head of the firmwide risk department.
-Preceding his time in the operations, technology & finance division, he spent eight years in the fixed income division research department, where he was co-director.
-While at Goldman Sachs, Litterman spent six years as one of three external advisers to Singapore’s Government Investment Corporation.
+Prior to moving to the Investment Management Division, Litterman was head of the firmwide risk department.
+Preceding his time in the Operations, Technology & Finance Division, he spent eight years in the Fixed Income Division Research Department, where he was co-director.
+While at Goldman Sachs, Litterman spent six years as one of three external advisors to Singapore’s Government Investment Corporation.
 Litterman joined Goldman Sachs in 1986 and became a partner of the firm in 1994.

 Litterman is credited with envisioning and leading the creation of Goldman’s first enterprise-wide, integrated risk management function and, during his tenure there, he researched and published a number of groundbreaking papers in asset allocation and risk management.
 He is the co-developer, along with the late Fischer Black, of the Black-Litterman Global Asset Allocation Model, a tool widely used in the investment management industry.
 He also has co-authored books including The Practice of Risk Management and Modern Investment Management: An Equilibrium Approach.

 Prior to joining Goldman Sachs, Litterman was an assistant vice president in the Research Department of the Federal Reserve Bank of Minneapolis, as well as an assistant professor in the Economics Department at the Massachusetts Institute of Technology.